Abstract Separation Systems: Separations

+\begin{proof} Any trivial $\vr\in\vS$ lies below a maximal trivial $\vrdash\in\vS$.
+If $s\in S$ witnesses the triviality of~$\vrdash$, it also witnesses that of~$\vr$.
+By the maximality of~$\vrdash$, neither orientation of~$s$ is trivial. \COMMENT{} \end{proof}

-There can also be nontrivial separations $\vs$ such that $\vs < \sv$. \COMMENT{} But anything smaller than these is again trivial: if $\vr < \vs\le\sv$, then $s$ witnesses the triviality of~$\vr$.
+There can also be separations $\vs$ with $\vs < \sv$ that are not trivial. \COMMENT{} But any\-thing smaller than these is again trivial: if $\vr < \vs\le\sv$, then $s$ witnesses the triviality of~$\vr$.
 Separations~$\vs$ such that $\vs\le\sv$, trivial or not, will be called {\em small\/}; note that, by~\eqref{invcomp}, if $\vs$ is small then so is every~$\vsdash\le\vs$.